 - Click on each the green “Update” button next to each type of immunization and enter in the dates of immunization.
 You must enter in all of your dates for the required immunizations in order for us to verify your record.

 - Once you have updated all of your immunization dates, a staff member at CHC will review your record.
-Please check back by September 1st for Fall and February 1st for Spring to see if your immunization clearance was satisfied or not.

 In order to add new documentation to update your immunization record please do the following: